 - id (string): Document ID.
-Contains user's login with special prefix Why the org.couchdb.user: prefix? - derived_key (string): PBKDF2 key derived from salt/iterations. - name (string): User's name aka login.
+Contains user's login with special prefix Why the org.couchdb.user: prefix? - derived_key (string): PBKDF2 key derived from prf/salt/iterations. - name (string): User's name aka login.
 Immutable e.g. you cannot rename an existing user you have to create new one - roles (array of string): List of user roles.
 CouchDB doesn't provide any built-in roles, so you're free to define your own depending on your needs.
 However, you cannot set system roles like admin there.
 Also, only administrators may assign roles to users by default all users have no roles

 - password (string): A plaintext password can be provided, but will be replaced by hashed fields before the document is actually stored. - password_sha (string): Hashed password with salt.
 Used for simple password_scheme - password_scheme (string): Password hashing scheme.
 May be simple or pbkdf2 - salt (string): Hash salt.
-Used for both simple and pbkdf2 password_scheme options. - iterations (integer): Number of iterations to derive key, used for pbkdf2 password_scheme See the configuration API:: for details. - type (string): Document type.
+Used for both simple and pbkdf2 password_scheme options. - iterations (integer): Number of iterations to derive key, used for pbkdf2 password_scheme See the configuration API:: for details. - pbkdf2_prf (string): The PRF to use for pbkdf2.
+If missing, sha is assumed.
+Can be any of sha, sha224, sha256, sha384, sha512. - type (string): Document type.
 Constantly has the value user